 Also, note, that for most people, their idea of a dream job changes.
 A few lucky ones get the one, but as we change throughout life, what works best for us, and what our dreams are also changes.

-This piece has been written by Dr Anne-Marie Imafidon MBE, Head Stemette & CEO of Stemettes.
+This article has been written by Dr Anne-Marie Imafidon MBE, Head Stemette & CEO of Stemettes.